szalkerous/machina/README.md

+NOTICE: ALL CREDIT FOR THIS LIBRARY SHOULD BE DIRECTED TO THE ORIGINAL AUTHOR, https://github.com/ravahn AND THE PARENT FORK AUTHOR, https://github.com/goaaats

+THIS VERSION CONTAINS ADDITIONAL QUALITY OF LIFE ENHANCEMENTS I HAVE FOUND USEFUL IN MY OWN PROJECTS.
+FEEL FREE TO COPY OR FORK AS YOU DESIRE; THE ORIGINAL AUTHOR'S LICENSE STILL APPLIES.

 # Machina

 Machina is a library that allows developers to read network data from the windows networking subsystem and reassemble it into usable information.